Set up your XION Mobile Development Environment

 • Android Virtual Device (AVD) Manager

-• Go to Settings > Languages & Frameworks > Android SDK.
+• Go to Tools > SDK Manager menu item and within that window go to Settings > Languages & Frameworks > Android SDK.
 From the SDK Platforms tab, select the latest Android version (API level).

 • Click on the SDK Tools tab and make sure you have at least one version of the Android SDK Build-Tools and Android Emulator installed.